gradle/gradle/design-docs/dependency-management.md

 * Need to sync up with `ComponentMetadataDetails`.
 * Add Ivy and Maven specific ids and sources.
 * Rename and garbage internal types.
+* Maybe don't use the new publication stuff until project dependencies are resolved to a component within the project, or until the engine understands multiple
+  IDs for conflict resolution.

 ## Story: User guide describes the dependency management problem in terms of components